 Koh Samui Weather by Season

-Koh Samui is a tropical island with pleasant temperature all year around.
-Rain can be unpredictable and at times, torrential.
-There are 3 seasons in Koh Samui as in the rest of Thailand: Dry, Hot and Rainy, as well known as Cool, Hot and Wet.
+Koh Samui is a tropical island with pleasant temperatures all year round.
+Rain can be unpredictable and, at times, torrential.
+There are 3 seasons in Koh Samui as in the rest of Thailand: Dry, Hot and Rainy, also known as Cool, Hot and Wet.

-In Koh Samui, you won’t need more than your shorts and flip flops to walk around anytime.
-Good temperatures all year around means you can enjoy Koh Samui during the rainy season if you want to explore the island and relax without too many tourists around, don’t expect to get a nice skin tan though… Note- Early December & Christmas are quite popular, make sure you book in advance!
+In Koh Samui, at any time of the year, you won’t need more than your shorts and flip-flops to walk around.
+Good temperatures all year around means you can enjoy the island even during the rainy season.
+If you hate crowds, and you want to explore the island and relax without too many tourists, this is the best time to visit, but don’t expect a nice suntan though…

 Best Time to Visit Koh Samui

-November is the wettest month of the year with rainfall most days.
-Some holiday makers, looking to relax enjoying activities like yoga retreats or SPA indulgences.
-Holiday makers chose to visit the island this month because is quieter and prices are lower.
-However, if you are coming from a country with cold or rainy conditions, looking for sun and water sports, probably is better to skip the rainy season and visit from January to September.
+November is the wettest month of the year with rainfall on most days.
+Some holidaymakers, looking to relax, choose this time of year to come and enjoy activities like yoga classes, Muay Thai classes, wellness and fitness retreats.
+You can take advantage of the quiet beaches and hotel’s lower rates.
+However, if you are coming from a country with cold or rainy conditions, looking for sun and water sports, probably better to skip the rainy season and visit from mid-December to August.

-The best time to visit the island varies depending on your own preferences.
-If you are seeking for sunshine and a beach holiday aim for the hot and dry seasons.
-If you are into kite surfing, there are some spots with decent wind speed in Nathon, where you can surf during the quieter moths.
-If you prefer to enjoy a SPA retreat, any time is good.
+As we mentioned above, the best time to visit the island depends on your own preferences.
+If a beach holiday is what you’re after, aim for the hot and dry seasons.
+If you are into kite surfing, there are some good spots with decent wind speed in Nathon, where you can surf during the quieter months.
+If you prefer to enjoy a retreat, any time is good.
 If you are tight on budget, perhaps the low season can be more appealing to your needs.
-Best thing about the island is you have so many options to chose from, regardless if you are looking for a beach day, adventure, water sports, visiting, eating or relaxing.

-At anytime during the year, including the monsoon season, the average temperature ranges from 28°C to 30°C. At night it might be cooler if there is wind or little rain but the daytime temperature is mostly pleasant.
-The average Koh Samui weather is warm with tropical humidity.
-Sometimes rainy days are a blessing when is too hot!
+At anytime during the year, including the monsoon season, the average temperature ranges from 28 °C to 30 °C. At night, it might be cooler if there is wind or a little rain, but the daytime temperature is mostly pleasant.
+Sometimes, in the hot season, rainy days are a blessing!

 What to Expect

-Any time is great to visit the island aside November, the rainiest month of the year.
-But as Thais say, in Thailand you get 3 season: “Hot – Hotter – Hottest”.
+Any time is great to visit the island, apart from November, the rainiest month of the year.
+But as Thais say, in Thailand you get 3 seasons: “Hot – Hotter – Hottest”.
 Most of the year you should expect sunny days, calm seas, nice water temperature, high humidity, and the occasional tropical thunderstorm.
-February is usually the driest month right on the peak season.
+February is usually the driest month right in the peak season.

-Climate can be difficult to predict.
-Clouds move fast and there are micro climates on different locations on the island.
+The weather can be difficult to predict.
+Clouds move fast and there are microclimates in different locations on the island.
 Even popular weather forecast sites don’t get it right.
-You may see a forecast showing storms every day but then, not see a single rain shower in the whole week.
+You may see a forecast showing storms every day, but then, not see a single rain shower in the whole week.
 Go with the historical averages on this page to get an idea and check the forecast for guidance.